alpaka-group/vikunja/README.md

     - `workdiv`: This contains various working divisions for the different backends.

 ## Current Alpaka version
 For the tests to run, Alpaka needs to be provided as an external dependency (e.g. via cmake -DALPAKA_ROOT=...).
-As the Alpaka API is rather unstable right now, the last working commit of Alpaka is `6038953c403251e3e27a19e0abd74ca31a4c131b`.
-Newer commits might work, but there is some renaming going on in Alpaka that is not yet incorporated into this code.
+Please use the latest version of the Alpaka dev branch.

 ## Examples
 Two small examples can be found in the folder `example/`.